cyrilzhao/workflow/doc/DynamicForm/USAGE.md

 - Verify custom validators are registered

 **Q: Nested forms not displaying**
-- Add `ui.widget: 'nested-form'` to object/array fields
+- Object fields automatically use `nested-form` widget by default
+- For arrays of objects, ensure `items.type: 'object'` is set
 - Check schema structure is correct

 **Q: Linkage not working**